davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-10-kona-diaries-2015-day-15-race-week-thursday-onipaa.md

 Actually the food was quite nice.
 I thought the event was pretty good - there was some traditional Polynesian dancing and then a number of interviews and conversation with the likes of Bob Babbit, Greg Welch, Lew Hollander, Paula Newby-Fraser, Craig Alexander and more.

 **The theme of this years race is 'Onipa'a.
-This meansthe strength to remain steadfast, resilient and resolute.**
+This means the strength to remain steadfast, resilient and resolute.**

 Many stories were told and we also heard that Hector Picard, a double arm amputee is taking part on Saturday.
 When he rides his bike he changes gears with his chin and brakes with his knees!
 There's an interview with him pre-race from Breakfast with Bob on YouTube.